 Whilst many people find fungal infections are very slow to spread and are completely painless, they are associated with nail thickening, discolouration, deformity and pain.
 They are common in active adults those with diabetes and seniors.

 Chiropodists will assess nails thoroughly and check if there is one of the following forms of fungal infection:

 Chiropodist will discuss appropriate treatments having assessed other possibilities which may have led to nail deformity, discoloration, crumbling or pain.

-Treatment of the nail appearance and the infecting organisms means different approaches are available, including conservative management of the nail, pharmacological treatments or even fungal nail laser surgery!
+Treatment for both the nail’s appearance and the underlying infecting organisms means different approaches to care are available, including conservative management of the nail, pharmacological treatments, cosmetic enhancements, combination or advanced techniques.

 Use of class IV surgical laser aims to improve the appearance of a fungal infection, approved in Canada to temporarily increase the clarity of the nail in patients with a fungal nail infection.

 Laser compliments other treatments in our aim of treating the appearance of a fungal nail infection as we treat the underlying fungus.